swagshaw/swagshaw.github.io/_pages/about.md

 # 🔥 News
+- *2026.05*: &nbsp;🎉🎉  Five papers have been accepted to Interspeech 2026!
+- *2026.05*: &nbsp;🎉🎉  Two papers have been accepted to the ICML 2026 Workshop on Machine Learning for Audio!
 - *2026.04*: &nbsp;🎉🎉  One paper has been accepted to ACL 2026!
 - *2026.01*: &nbsp;🎉🎉  Four papers have been accepted to IEEE ICASSP 2026!
 - *2025.12*: &nbsp;🎉🎉  Our ICME grand challenge [ESDD 2](https://sites.google.com/view/esdd-challenge/esdd-challenges/esdd-2?authuser=0) has been launched.